 Best Substitute: Paneer with extra salt added, or a very mild feta (French or Danish style).

 Queso fresco, which translates literally as ‘fresh cheese’, is that ubiquitous white cheese you find crumbled over flautas, enchiladas, tostadas and frijoles refritos (refried black beans).
 It is found throughout Mexico and varies from region to region.
 It’s white, creamy and mild and is commonly found in Australia at delis specialising in Latino foods.
+In Melbourne, The Cheese Shop Deli at Prahran Market is a good bet for buying queso fresco, or Casa Iberica Deli in Fitzroy.
 If you don’t live near a Latin deli, by far the best option is to make queso fresco yourself!
 There are several good recipes online and it’s very easy.
 But for those of us with limited time to indulge in the pleasures of cheese making, there are several substitutes you can use instead.
 The Indian cheese paneer is made in a very similar way and is a good substitute.
 Paneer has a slightly milder flavour and less salt - add some extra salt to counteract this.
 Another option is a very mild creamy feta such as the French variety, or Danish.
 These are still a bit stronger than queso fresco, but taste great crumbled over your dinner.
 Quark can also be used as a substitute.

 Best Substitute: Full cream ricotta.